Paul-Émile Léger: Later career

 Léger put emphasis on the importance of love over procreation.
 He was also concerned with fathers being responsible.
 His most compelling speeches are collected in Trente textes du cardinal Léger qui ont marqué l'Église au concile et au Québec.
 Léger argued for more freedom of opinion.
 His views aligned with Pope John XXIII, who advocated for aggiornamento.
-His work on the Central Preparatory Commission led to close affiliations with other cardinals leading edge of modernization in the Church.
+His work on the Central Preparatory Commission led to close affiliations with other cardinals leading edge of secularization, liberalization and modernization in the Church.
 In August 1962, Léger, disappointed in the preparatory schemata of the first conciliar period, petitioned John XXIII along with six of the leading European cardinals.

 Léger stood out as a leader during the Second Vatican Council (1962–1965) even though his positions cost him some friendships and made him some enemies.
 His activity mainly focused on ecumenism; family, including procreation and marriage; freedom of thought within the Church; the liturgy; religious freedom; and the place of the Holy Scriptures in the Church.
-Despite his prominence and popularity at the Council, his rigid stances created rivalries, including with some that supported secularization, liberalization and modernization of the Church.
+Despite his prominence and popularity at the Council, his rigid, autocratic, imposing and inflexiable stances created rivalries, including with some that supported secularization, liberalization and modernization of the Church.

 From late December 1963 to early January 1964 Léger returned to his missionary work, travelling to Africa.
 After returning to Canada, he wanted to help leprosaria with his Fame Pereo charity.
 He began to divest some personal belongings to help the poor.
 He even went as far as to propose he leave his see in Montreal to apply himself to missionary work, but Paul VI rejected it.